Projectplace/pytest-tags/README.rst

 ===========

 The pytest-tags plugin provides a way to mark your tests with tags.
-This enhances the pytest's built-in collection system so that you can tag tests across and within modules including test function level.
+This enhances pytest's built-in collection system so that you can tag tests across and within modules including test function level.

 The tagging system works independently of the test names so it is not dependent on